jcla490/personal-site/content/spirits/armagnac/grosperrin-1996-afish.md

 ---

 {{< lead >}}
 8/10.
-An excellent armagnac with layers of flavor.
+An excellent, very unique armagnac with layers of flavor.
 {{< /lead >}}

 ## Background